Reviewed Date: 09/28/2023

 The power of eminent domain, or the power to acquire private property for a public use, can generally be distinguished from the police power, which is the power to adopt regulations to promote the public health, safety, and welfare of a community, even though the exercise of either power may impair the fair market value of private property.
 Where the impairment of value results from the exercise of the police power, courts traditionally find that the loss is not subject to the just compensation requirements of the United States and Tennessee Constitutions.
-Thus, claims for compensation have been denied where the value of property has been impaired as the result of the imposition of housing regulations; the imposition of zoning regulations; the imposition of utility rate regulations; the change in streets abutting property from two-way streets to one-way streets; or inconvenience, noise, and dirt from construction of a public improvement that interfered with the use of property; and in an annexation in which a city annexed the service area of private trash haulers.
+Thus, claims for compensation have been denied where the value of property has been impaired as the result of the imposition of housing regulations; the imposition of zoning regulations; the imposition of utility rate regulations; the denial of a building permit; the change in streets abutting property from two-way streets to one-way streets; or inconvenience, noise, and dirt from construction of a public improvement that interfered with the use of property; and in an annexation in which a city annexed the service area of private trash haulers.

 This theoretical distinction becomes blurred when the police power regulation impairs the value or use of private property to such an extent that no beneficial use of the property remains.
 These instances have become more common as local governments have imposed land use regulations upon private property instead of using limited public funds to acquire private property for public use.
 This problem was first addressed in Pennsylvania Coal Co. v.
 Mahon, where Justice Holmes held that “while property may be regulated to a certain extent, if regulation goes too far, it will be recognized as a taking...(as)... a strong public desire to improve the public condition is not enough to warrant achieving the desire by a shorter cut than the constitutional way of paying for the change.”